ietf-wg-cellar/matroska-specification/cues.md

 - References to audio tracks **MAY** be skipped in `CuePoint Elements` if a video track is present.
-When included, the `CuePoint Elements` **SHOULD** reference audio keyframes at most once every 500 milliseconds.
+When included, the `CuePoint Elements` **SHOULD** reference audio keyframes once every 500 milliseconds at most.

 - If the referenced frame is not stored within the first `SimpleBlock` or first `BlockGroup` within its `Cluster Element`, then the `CueRelativePosition Element`